DAC098/thoughts_server/README.md

     password: "password"
     relay: "smtp.google.com"

-# key cert files for https connections, if none is given then
-# it will default to http connections. http2 is currently only
-# supported with encrypted servers
+# ssl information for secure server connections. if enabled
+# then both key and cert must be provided and be valid files.
+ssl:
+    enable: false
     key: null
     cert: null
 ```

 ### Database